rodrigoiii/skeleton-outdated/README.md

 }
 ```

+- In `config/app.php` append "[ModuleName]" in `modules` key.
+Create if `modules` key not exists and make sure it is array.

-And then make sure you read the `README.md` file of the module.
+And the last one is read the `README.md` file of the module for other setup.

 ## License
 This project is released under the MIT Licence.
 See the bundled LICENSE file for details.